 A Day In The Life

 What Is Day To Day Life Like, In Treatment?

 Without actually being in the clinic, the closest you can get is to ask questions about the daily experience of life in the clinic.

 Clinic operators must keep an entire group of clients on track every day.
 This can only be achieved when everyone works from the same daily schedule.
-The agenda lets you know what's happening when, and what activities you should participate in.
+This lays out the timetable of events, and what's expected.

 They say, that rehab and recovery are team sports.

 In fact, a big part of recovering in the longer term, is re-learning to interact with others, and break the old patterns of isolation.